thetechnicalchallenge/collection-type-manager/README.md

   }
 });
 ```
-You can directly pass the name of the event you want to connect to but you can also pass an array of events
+You can directly pass the name of the event you want to connect with, but you also can pass an array of events
 to execute the same action at several points in the workflow.

 Events available: `mount`, `before.add.widget`, `after.add.widget`, `before.remove.widget`, `after.remove.widget`.

-> Be careful, `mount` is triggered at the end of the `constructor` method which means that the collection system is created but the instance
+> Be careful, `mount` is triggered at the end of the `constructor` method of `CollectionTypeManager` which means that the
-> is not yet usable.
+> collection system is created but the instance is not yet usable.

 ## Child collections